The average number of integral points in orbits

-Finally, suppose that $X=\mathbb{P}^1$.
-Then the density claim in Lemma \ref{lemma:density}, which translates to global function fields, implies that $\widebar{\Avg}(\phi,\beta,S)=0$; here we use that $I_{X,\phi.m}(K)$ and $X(K)$ have the same number of points asymptotically. \end{proof} \begin{remark} Because of its independent interest, we note that over globals fields $K$ and families $(X,\phi,S)$ as in Theorems \ref{thm:families} and \ref{finitefield}, the quantity

-is strictly positive whenever $X(K)$ is infinite; compare to (\ref{hatmin}) in the proof of Theorem \ref{thm:2}.
-This follows from the height lower bounds on (\ref{thm1:linearlbd}) and (\ref{htff1}) respectively.
-In particular, these families share many of the same dynamical properties as constant families: $\phi:X\rightarrow\Rat_d$ such that $\phi_P=\varphi$\, for all $P\in I_{X,\phi}(K)$. \end{remark} As for future work in the number field case, there are several questions left to answer.
-First and foremost, one would like to prove Theorem \ref{conditionaltheorem} unconditionally.
-Similarly, since we know that $\widebar{\Avg}_{\mathbb{Z}}(\phi,\beta,\mathbb{Z})$ is bounded in the $3$-dimensional example in Theorem \ref{prop:exam}, it would be interesting to know if the average is zero in this particular family, as was the case in Theorems \ref{thm:2}, \ref{thm:example}, and \ref{conditionaltheorem}.
-To do this however, one would need a maximum iterate $N(\phi,\beta)$ producing an integral point (see Corollary \ref{Maxitcor}), as well as a suitable generalization of the density estimate in Lemma \ref{lemma:density}.

-Furthermore, since the average in Theorem \ref{prop:exam} makes sense for all rational specializations by Lemma \ref{3dim}, we would like to remove the integrality assumption.
-As a first step, it is likely that the canonical height lower bound on (\ref{bdconcise}) holds for all $r,s,t\in\mathbb{Q}$ which are coprime in a suitable sense, implying that we have a uniform bound on the number of integral points for a positive proportion of terms in the average, similar to the $U(\mathbb{Z})$ case above.

-Likewise, it would be interesting to know if the techniques in this paper generalize to families of rational maps of higher dimensional projective space.
-Although work on integral points in orbits of rational maps $\phi:\mathbb{P}^n\rightarrow\mathbb{P}^n$ is still in its infancy, there are scattered results, especially if one assumes the Vojta conjecture \cite{Yu}.

-On the other hand, in a certain sense, studying families of rational maps of higher dimensional projective space is a more natural generalization of our work than that discussed in Section \ref{s3}.
-For one, when $X$ is a variety of dimension at least $2$, the existence of a morphism $\beta:X\rightarrow \mathbb{P}^1$ implies that $X$ has Picard rank at least $2$.
-In particular, $X$ cannot be projective space.
-On the other hand, suppose that $X$ has large dimension and let Then we have a much better chance of constructing morphisms $\phi:X\rightarrow\mathbb{P}^n$ and rational maps $\phi:X\rightarrow\Rat_d^n$ if we allow $n$ to also be large.
-In particular, a first step would be to find conditions on $\deg(\beta^*H_1)$ and $\deg(\phi^*H_2)$ that imply a linear lower bound on $\hat{h}_{\phi_P}(\beta_P)$ as on (\ref{thm1:linearlbd}).

-Finally, a natural place to try and generalize our results is to study families of morphisms of $\mathbb{P}^1\times\mathbb{P}^1$ of the form $(\varphi,\varphi)$, where the finiteness of integral points in orbits is known \cite{intorbitPxP}. \end{section} \\ \\ \textbf{Acknowledgements:} It is a pleasure to thank Bjorn Poonen, Joseph Silverman, and Wei Pin Wong for the discussions related to the work in this paper. \end{section}
+and the average number of integral points is bounded as claimed; here, $M(\phi,\beta)$ is the bound on $\#(\Orb_{\phi_{P}}\big(\beta_{P}\big)\cap\mathbb{Z})$ for all $P\in U(\mathbb{Z})$ obtained from (\ref{lbdconical}) and \cite[Corollary 17]{Silv-Hsia}. \end{proof} \textbf{Acknowledgements:} It is a pleasure to thank Joseph Gunther, Bjorn Poonen, Joseph Silverman, Martin Widmer, Wei Pin Wong, and Umberto Zannier for the discussions related to the work in this paper.
+Finally, we thank the anonymous referee for pointing out how to use \cite[Theorem 4.1]{Call-Silverman} to get rid of some technical assumptions in an early draft of this paper. \end{section}

 Wade Hindes, Department of Mathematics, CUNY Graduate Center, 365 Fifth Avenue, New York, New York 10016-4309.\\ \emph{E-mail address:} \textbf{whindes@gc.cuny.edu}